yuvalmGS/gigaspaces-wiki-jekyll/xap97/the-gigaspace-interface.markdown

 weight: 100
 ---

-{% compositionsetup %}
-{% summary page|60 %}The JavaSpaces API is abstracted in OpenSpaces by a simple wrapper: the `GigaSpace` interface.{% endsummary %}
+{% summary %}The JavaSpaces API is abstracted in OpenSpaces by a simple wrapper: the `GigaSpace` interface.{% endsummary %}

 # Overview